barisicgroup/unf/README.md

 - **Cadnano to UNF converter (Python)**
   - Converts given cadnano files to a single UNF file
   - Only the core features are converted now, i.e., virtual helices, their location in lattice and strands / nucleotides positions. **Support for loops, skips and similar more advanced features is missing at the moment.**
+  - Circular scaffolds are processed by performing a cut at random location.